Garoli/eval-topo/README.md

 # IN WORK
 ## Technologies
-DGtal : https://dgtal.org/ , digital geomtry tools and algorithms library, source code
+DGtal : https://dgtal.org/ , digital geometry tools and algorithms library, source code

 ## Parts of the project
-for 2D and 3D objects develop tools for :
+for 2D and 3D objects, create tools for :
 - transformations and interpolations
 - to get topological caracteristics
 - to get persistant homology caracteristics

 ## More
-for more context see the KickOff presentation (in French) in Documents > CR_Reu > presentations > KICKOFF.pdf
+for more context see the KickOff presentation (in French) in Documents > CR_Reu > presentations > KICKOFF.pdf and the CRs in Documents > CR_Reu (in French)